 05 of 10

-Beer fans, especially fans of cask ale, have something to look forward to this fall in the form of Cask Days, happening October 20 to 22 at Evergreen Brick Works.
+Beer fans, especially fans of cask ale, have something to look forward to this fall in the form of Cask Days, happening October 19-21 at Evergreen Brick Works.
 The cask-conditioned beer festival will involve over 400 casks and more than 200 beers and ciders.
 If you’re wondering what, exactly, cask-ale is, it’s unfiltered, unpasteurized, naturally carbonated ale.
 And once it’s tapped, the beer is best consumed in two to three days.
-Breweries and cider producers from across Canada and the United States will be participating and there will also be food and music on site courtesy of local DJs, as well as the new Cask Days Farmer's Market.
+Breweries and cider producers from across Canada and the United States will be participating and there will also be food and music on site courtesy of local DJs, as well as a temporary gallery space inside the festival showcasing the best in beer label and design.

 06 of 10